 20 Minute Pesto Zucchini Noodles with Cajun Shrimp.
 A light whole-food Summertime throw-together meal, requiring just 20 minutes and 1 pan.

-Pool days, popsicles, sun tans, family vacations aaaannnnnnddd… Summer produce!!!
-FINALLY.. basil, zucchini, sweet corn, watermelon, squash, tomatoes..
-Not only does Summer have it all the healthy vegetables, they’re cheap!
+Pool days, popsicles, sun tans, family vacations aaaannnnnnddd… All.
+The.
+Summer.
+Produce!!!
+FINALLY.. basil, zucchini, sweet corn, watermelon, squash, tomoatoes..not only does Summer have all the healthy vegetables, they’re cheap!

 Let’s just keep it real, I don’t grow my own herbs.
-I don’t have a garden box bursting with herbs.
-For those true domestic goddesses with their own perfectly kept garden boxes bursting with fresh herbs..
+In fact, I don’t grow my own anything.
+For those true domestic goddesses with their own perfectly kept garden boxes bursting with fresh living things..

 2) so jealous